Target pest: Coleophora spissicornis (Lepidoptera: Coleophoridae), banded clover casebearer

 Cameron et al. (1989) - sampling in Canterbury white clover seed crops showed a ten-fold reduction in Coleophora spp. populations between 1969-70 and 1977.
 Much of this reduction can probably be attributed to B. variegator although other factors will have contributed, namely a change in clover seed crop management practices and insecticide sprays for the newly established aphids Acyrthosiphon kondoi and A. pisum.
 Of the parasitoids introduced against Coleophora spp.
 [C. frischella and C. spissicornis] only B. variegator and Chrysonotomyia trifolii [established in 1977] have established.
 While they were not deemed the most desirable, in the absence of competition from the parasitoids more closely synchronised with the hosts, B. variegator and C. trifolii have achieved the aim of controlling Coleophora spp. admirably.
 It is now rare for Coleophora spp. infestations in white clover seed crops to reach an economically damaging level or require control with insecticides.

-Cameron et al. (1993) - Bracon variegator is categorised as exerting â€śsubstantialâ€ť control (defined as â€śother control measures are only occasionally requiredâ€ť) over Coleophora spp.
+Cameron et al. (1993) - Bracon variegator, in conjunction with Neochrysocharis trifolii [see the N. trifolii introduction entry], is categorised as exerting â€śsubstantialâ€ť control (defined as â€śother control measures are only occasionally requiredâ€ť) over Coleophora spp.
 [C. frischella and C. spissicornis].

 Cameron PJ, Hill RL, Bain J, Thomas WP (1989).
 A Review of Biological Control of Invertebrate Pests and Weeds in New Zealand 1874-1987.
 Technical Communication No 10.
 CAB International Institute of Biological Control.
 DSIR Entomology Division.
 424p.